-Gaby Herbstein, 47, is a prominent Argentinean photographer and visual artist, recently recognized in Paris for her exhibition States of Consciousness, which reflects her eclectic style and her concept of photography as a means to raise awareness.
+Gaby Herbstein, 50, is a prominent Argentinean photographer and visual artist, who was recognized in Paris in 2016 for her exhibition States of Consciousness, which reflects her eclectic style and her concept of photography as a means to raise awareness.

 In an interview conducted in Buenos Aires, Herbstein told azureazure.com, “This exhibition is an intimate and thematic series different from my previous works.”
 She added that it all started when, five years ago, she experienced a break in her life, “a spontaneous spiritual opening and a previously unknown curiosity to know how the universe works beyond our senses; a need to understand the things we cannot see, touch, smell or hear. ”